Retinal Disorders

 Symptoms of retinal tears or detachment may include:

-- Floaters (small floating objects) that appear suddenly in vision
+• Floaters (small floating objects) that appear suddenly in your vision

 Diagnosis

-If you have any symptoms of retinal tears or detachment, see an optometrist or ophthalmologist as soon as possible.
-They will dilate your eyes and look at your retina using a special light.
-They also may recommend other tests to look at your retina, such as optical coherence tomography (OCT) or ultrasounds.
+If you have any symptoms of a retinal tear or detachment, see an optometrist or ophthalmologist as soon as possible.
+They will dilate your pupils and look at your retina using a special light.
+They may also recommend other tests to look at your retina, such as optical coherence tomography (OCT) or ultrasounds.

 Treatment